March 20, 2023

 He rides a black cruiser-type motorcycle, sports a leather biker vest, and wears a cestus on his right hand, called “Nuke Knucks,” which increases the strength of his punches.

-Modo – Modo is the gray-furred gentle giant who is the strongest of the bunch but often shows more empathy than the others.
+Modo – Modo is the gray-furred gentle giant who is the strongest of the bunch, but often shows more empathy than the others.
 Modo lost his right arm and left eye in the same incident that destroyed Throttle’s eyes.
-His arm was replaced robotic arm with a built-in laser cannon and excellent strength.
+His arm was replaced with a robotic arm that has a built-in laser cannon and excellent strength.

 Modo action figures feature him with his futuristic-looking blue spacesuit and purple Command Cruiser.